On the Structure of Double Complexes: Complex manifolds

 In fact, one has the following more general result, proven by similar means as a consequence of Theorem \ref{projective bundles, modifications, blowups} and the calculation of the non-Kählerness degrees in section \ref{sec: Cohomologies and Multiplicities}:

 \begin{cor} Given a blowup $\widetilde{X}$ of a compact complex manifold $X$ along a submanifold $Z$, the non-Kählerness degrees satisfy

 and equality holds for $k=0,1,2,2n-2,2n-1,2n$ (and $k=3$ if $n=3$).
-Equality holds for all $k$ if, and only if, $Z$ satisfies the $\del\delbar$-lemma.
+Equality holds for all $k$ if and only if $Z$ satisfies the $\del\delbar$-lemma.
 In particular, they are generally not bimeromorphic invariants in dimensions $n\geq 4$. \end{cor}

 \textbf{Acknowledgments:} This article was written at LMU München.
 It is an extended and streamlined version of a part of my PhD-thesis \cite{stelzig_double_2018} written at WWU Münster within the SFB 878, and supervised by Christopher Deninger and Jörg Schürmann.
 I gratefully acknowledge this support.
-In addition, I would like to thank Mikhail Khovanov and You Qi for sending me their notes \cite{khovanov_spectral_2007} and \cite{qi_quiver_2010} and Daniele Angella and the University of Florence and Dieter Kotschick and the LMU for a chance to present an early version of some of the results, their hospitality and several interesting remarks and conversations.
+In addition, I would like to thank Mikhail Khovanov and You Qi for sending me \cite{khovanov_spectral_2007}, \cite{qi_quiver_2010}, \cite{khovanov_faithful_2020} and for encouraging conversations, Daniele Angella and the University of Florence and Dieter Kotschick and the LMU for a chance to present an early version of some of the results, their hospitality and several interesting remarks and conversations.
 For such remarks and conversations I am also grateful to Joana Cirici, Lutz Hille, Matthias Kemper and Robin Sroka.
-Jonas Stelzig, Mathematisches Institut der LMU, Theresienstraße 39, 80333 München, Jonas.Stelzig@math.lmu.de.